openforis/sepal-doc/docs/source/team/style_guide.rst

 The authors of the documentation should be referred to as **the SEPAL team**.

     **Example**
-    The SEPAL team maintains the documentation to guide users through the SEPAL interface.
+    The SEPAL team maintains the documentation to guide users through the **SEPAL interface**.

 If the term, **the SEPAL team** has been overused, use "the authors of the documentation", or **we** or **us** instead.